mkuritsu/dotfiles/README.md

 ### Arch

-There are two main possible ways to install these dotfiles:
-1. symlink all wanted files into the respective directories (recommended)
-2. git clone this repository into your home directory (the filenames are setup to make that possible)
+The recommended way to install is to create a symlink for each file in the respective directory.

 ### NixOS